shinobistack/gokakashi/Readme.md

-# goKakashi - The Ultimate Image Vulnerability Scanner 🔍🚀
+# goKakashi - The Centralized Image Vulnerability Platform 🔍🚀
 Make vulnerability management effortless with **goKakashi**!
 This tool simplifies the process of pulling, scanning, reporting, and notifying across all your container images.
 Gone are the days of manually juggling multiple tools and managing disparate processes—**goKakashi** brings everything under one roof.